 A fundamental aspect of dealing with money and emotions is realizing that every financial behavior, no matter how illogical it seems, makes perfect sense when we understand the underlying beliefs.
 The key to understanding our illogical financial behaviors is to find out what we really believe.
 When we acknowledge what we really think, feel, and believe, it becomes crystal clear why we haven’t taken action.

 Sometimes, emotional trauma prevents us from acting on improving our financial situation.
 This type of trauma can form deep reactions and beliefs that cause complex issues around money.
 This is where Financial Therapy can make a life-changing difference.
+Certified financial therapists can help people with their financial anxiety or financial stress, thus allowing them to move forward with financial planning.

 Financial Therapy helps people with both finances and emotions around finances.
 The more we can understand what’s going on internally and work through those parts of us, the more able we will be to start making better financial decisions for ourselves.